d-lama/.github/mgmt/product_backlog.md

 | <p id="1006"> 1006 </p> | Development | As Eduardo, I would like to have an overview of the labelig records and be able to choose one from them. | - | - | 4 | Backlog | 🟣 |
 | <p id="1012"> 1012 </p> | Development | As Hanna, I want to be able to upload different data formats (text, images, audio, video) so that Eduardo can label different records for different usecases. | - | - | 4 | Backlog | 🟢 |
 | <p id="1015"> 1015 </p> | Development | As Hanna, I would like to have a REST / gRPC interface so that I can use the labeled data directly without downloading them to feed an ML processes. | - | - | 4 | Backlog | 🟢 |

+*Status:
+Planned -> The corresponding issue was created.
+Backlog -> The corresponding issue has been discussed but not created yet.